stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/curse-of-an-early-adopter-apple-mac-m1.md

   robots: []
   extra: []
 layout: post
-subtitle: ML On The New M1
+subtitle: ML On The New M1 CPU
 ---
 ## Lorem ipsum